Probing CP and flavor violation in neutral kaon decays with ALPs: Introduction

 Unlike charged kaon decays, neutral kaon decays provide a unique probe of both the FV \emph{and} the CPV properties of the ALP couplings to the SM.
 New flavored couplings could introduce new sources of CP violation beyond the CKM phase.
 Conversely, if no new sources of FV are introduced, the theory is said to be minimally flavor-violating (MFV)~\cite{DAmbrosio:2002vsn}.
 As we will discuss, since the ALP couplings are hermitian in flavor space, the leading terms in the MFV spurion expansion do not introduce new CPV phases.
 Thus, observing neutral kaon decays involving ALPs may provide some hints regarding both the underlying CP and flavor structure of Nature.

 Two- and three-body neutral kaon decays can proceed either through \emph{direct} flavor-changing couplings or \emph{indirectly} via SM flavor-changing weak interactions combined with flavor-preserving ALP couplings.
-In this work, we emphasize the importance of the indirect weak-interaction contributions, which are often not discussed in analyses of the three-body decays~\cite{MartinCamalich:2020dfe,Cavan-Piton:2024pqp}.
+In this work, we emphasize the importance of the indirect weak-interaction contributions, which were studied for the two-body decays~\cite{Bauer:2021wjo}, but are often not discussed in analyses of the three-body decays~\cite{MartinCamalich:2020dfe,Cavan-Piton:2024pqp,DiLuzio:2023cuk}.
 To this end, we adopt the approach of~\cite{Bauer:2021wjo} to ensure the results are basis-independent, i.e. depend only on physical combinations of couplings.
 Unlike for the two-body decays, our calculation for three-body decays requires the inclusion of naively factorizable contributions, which cancel out non-physical contributions originating from contact terms.
 The flavor-changing coupling responsible for directly mediating the decay arises either at tree-level or at one-loop~\cite{Bauer:2020jbp}.

 We focus on the decays of the approximately $CP$-odd eigenstate $K_L$ to pions and an ALP, in particular on the less-studied three-body decays $K_L \to \pi \pi a$, which require FV but not CPV, and compare them to the two-body decay $K_L \to \pi^0 a$, which requires both FV \emph{and} CPV.
 Thus, the ratio of these rates $\Gamma(K_L \to \pi \pi a)/\Gamma(K_L \to \pi^0 a)$ provides a probe of CPV of the BSM sector.
 In non-MFV scenarios with sizable new sources of FV, the rate ratio depends on whether $CP$ is also violated by the ALP couplings.
 For MFV theories, the situation is more nuanced, depending on which coupling mediates the process.
 Several hierarchies of rates are then possible depending on which couplings are present in the UV theory.
 In particular, we find that in some theories the three-body decay can dominate over the two-body decay rate despite the reduced phase-space volume.